Wayne Goss: Post-political career

 After his retirement from politics, Goss served in a variety of community and business roles.
-He did an MBA at the University of Queensland after losing office as Premier; Goss was also awarded honorary doctorates (DUniv) by QUT and Griffith University.
+He was awarded an MBA at the University of Queensland.
+Goss was also awarded honorary doctorates (DUniv) by QUT and Griffith University.

 Goss was Chairman of the Queensland Art Gallery for 3 terms from 1999 until 2008, a period which included the development of the Queensland Gallery of Modern Art (GoMA), and served a term as a Director of the Brisbane Broncos NRL rugby league team.

 Goss received a Centenary Medal in 2001.

-In business, Goss served as National Chairman of the Australian section of Deloitte from 2005–2013.
-Goss was also Chairman of engineering firm Ausenco from 2002 until 2013.
+In business, Goss served as National Chairman of the Australian section of Deloitte from 2005 to 2013.
+Goss was also chairman of engineering firm Ausenco from 2002 until 2013.
 From 2003 to 2007, Goss was on the board of Ingeus Limited, the company founded by Thérèse Rein, the wife of former Australian Prime Minister Kevin Rudd, his former chief-of-staff.
 Further, Goss was Chairman of FreeTV Australia, the lobby group representing the free-to-air television companies in Australia, from 2008 until 2011.

 Goss was also an Ambassador of the Australian Indigenous Education Foundation, and a member of a business task force dealing with the aftermath of the 2010-11 Queensland floods.